Selenium 4 is in Alpha: What every QA must know?

 W3C WebDriver Standardization

-Here’s how Selenium Grid communicates with the Driver executables as of now:
+Here’s how Selenium Grid communicates with the Driver executables in previous versions:

 A test in Selenium 3.x communicates with the browser at End node through the JSON wire protocol at the local end.
 This approach requires encoding and decoding of API.